dub3-space/lily-synthetizoor/README.md

 mkdir /tmp/input_synth
 docker run  -v /tmp/output_synth:/outputs -v/tmp/input_synth:/inputs bringhi/synt:0.x
 ```
+You need to put some file in /tmp/input_synth
 At the end you'll have something in your `/tmp/output_synth` folder

 ## Running it Lilypad